esmnext/esmx/packages/create-esmx/template/vue2-csr/README.md

 # {{projectName}}

-An Esmx project with Vue2 and Server-Side Rendering.
+An Esmx project with Vue2 and Client-Side Rendering.

 ## 📦 Tech Stack